johan-franco/csc215/Notes/Chap3.md

 ## Selecting Devices in CP/M & Logical Devices & Names
+- CP/M is designed to simplify communication with different devices, no matter the specific hardware configuration of the computer.
 - A logical device is the abstract representation of the physical hardware
-- CP/M is designed to simplify communication with different devices, no matter the specific hardware configuration of the computer.
-- CP/M allows users to select devices based on these logical names.
+- CP/M allows users to select the logical devices based on these logical names.
 - We only need the logical name assigned, we don't need to interact directly with the hardware at all.
 - For example, if you want to output data to a printer, you can refer to the "LPT" device, or if you need input from a punch card reader, you refer to the "RDR" device.
 - Logical names make it easier to write portable programs